 Larger clinical trials will be needed to confirm Topamax’s use in treating depression or bipolar depression before the drug can be approved for this condition.

 Still, some doctors may choose to prescribe Topamax off label.
 Your doctor may decide to do this if several other antidepressant or mood-stabilizing drugs fail to control your symptoms.

-Since one of the side effects of Topamax is weight loss, a doctor may also decide to prescribe Topamax alongside another antidepressant as an to help offset any weight gain that may have been caused by the antidepressant.
+Since one of the side effects of Topamax is weight loss, a doctor may also decide to prescribe Topamax alongside another antidepressant as an

 There have been a few reports of Topamax causing or worsening depression in people taking it for other conditions, such as seizures, migraines, or bipolar disorder.